lawrennd/old_talks/_gp/includes/gpy-emulation.md

 \code{# Build a GP model
 model = GPy.models.GPRegression(X,Y,kern)}

 \notes{In the sinusoid example above, we learnt the variance of the process.
 But in this example, we are fitting an emulator to a function we know is noise-free.
 However, we don't fix the noise value to precisely zero, as this can lead to some numerical errors.
-Instead we fix the variance of the Gaussian noise to a very small value.}
+Instead, we fix the variance of the Gaussian noise to a very small value.}

 \code{# fix the noise variance model.likelihood.variance.fix(1e-5)}

 \notes{Now we fit the model.
-Note, that the initial values for the lengthscale are not appropriate.
-So first set the lengthscale of the model needs to be reset.}
+Note, that the initial values for the length scale are not appropriate.
+So first set the length scale of the model needs to be reset.}

 \code{kern.rbf.lengthscale = np.asarray([3, 3])}

-\notes{It's a common error in Gaussian process fitting to initialise the lengthscale too small or too big.
-The challenge is that the error surface is normally multimodal, and the final solution can be very sensitive to this initialisation.
-If the lengthscale is initialized too small, the solution can converge on an place where the signal isn't extracted by the covariance function.
-If the lengthscale is initialized too large, then the variations of the function are often missing.
-Here the lengthscale is set for each dimension of inputs as 3.
+\notes{It's a common error in Gaussian process fitting to initialize the length scale too small or too big.
+The challenge is that the error surface is normally multimodal, and the final solution can be very sensitive to this initialization.
+If the length scale is initialized too small, the solution can converge on an place where the signal isn't extracted by the covariance function.
+If the length scale is initialized too large, then the variations of the function are often missing.
+Here the length scale is set for each dimension of inputs as 3.
 Now that's done, we can optimize the model.}

 \code{# Randomize the model and optimize